godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

    configuration).

-If a scene has, for example, 20.000 objects with 20.000 different materials each, rendering will be really slow.
+If a scene has, for example, 20.000 objects with 20.000 different materials each, rendering will be slow.
 If the same scene has 20.000 objects, but only uses 100 materials, rendering will be blazing fast.